AndreyPavlenko/timedf/docs/source/03-adding_new_benchmark.rst

 *other host info*  ...        ...                  *Additional host info such as RAM, CPU, architecture.
-Generated automatically* data_file          varchar    '/mnt/datasets`      Path to data file that was provided from console ...                varchar    ...                  *Other console arguments, saved automatically* pandas_mode        varchar    Modin_on_hdk         Pandas mode, used for this run ...                varchar    ...                  *Other console arguments, saved automatically* params             json       {'n_rows': 4000000}  Parameters passed by benchmark author using ``benchmark_specific_record``
+Generated automatically* data_file          varchar    '/mnt/datasets`      Path to data file that was provided from console ...                varchar    ...                  *Other console arguments, saved automatically* backend        varchar    Modin_on_hdk         Pandas mode, used for this run ...                varchar    ...                  *Other console arguments, saved automatically* params             json       {'n_rows': 4000000}  Parameters passed by benchmark author using ``benchmark_specific_record``
 =================  ========   ===================  ==================================================================